umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 ## Introduction and probabilistic formalism

-In this second article of the series, we will be introducing a new online simulation inference methodology which will enable us to realise the idea of a generalised 'self-learning simulation'.
-We're going to begin by discussing the formal connections between some probabilistic learning methods and the simulation formalism we introduced in the previous article in this series [@stochadexI-2024].
+In this second article of the series we will be introducing a new online simulation inference framework, enabling us to realise the idea of a generalised 'self-learning simulation'.
+Before tackling the design and implementation of the technique, it will be important to outline the technical foundations for it within our mathematical formalism.
+So, we're going to begin by discussing the formal connections between some probabilistic learning methods and the simulation formalism we introduced in the previous article in this series [@stochadexI-2024].
 Let's start by returning to the formalism that we introduced in that chapter.
 As we discussed in that article; this formalism is appropriate for sampling from nearly every stochastic phenomenon that one can think of.
 We are going to extend this description to consider what happens to the probability that the state history matrix takes a particular set of values over time.

 So, how do we begin?
 Previously, we defined the general stochastic process with the formula $X^{i}_{{\sf t}+1} = F^{i}_{{\sf t}+1}(X_{0:{\sf t}},z,{\sf t})$.
 This equation also has an implicit _master equation_ associated to it that fully describes the time evolution of the _probability density function_ $P_{{\sf t}+1}(X\vert z)$ of $X_{0:{\sf t}+1}=X$ given that the parameters of the process are $z$.
 This can be written as